GLOBAL MARKETS-World stock markets slip on second wave virus fears, safe-havens rise

 "The restarting of the economy is going to be slow, it's going to be uneven and initial jobless claims today reflect that," said Kristina Hooper, chief global market strategist at Invesco.

-As the economy reopens and economic activity increases, infection rates are rising, which Hooper said raises the question: What happens if that continues?
-Many states will not impose lockdowns to allow economic activity to continue, she said.
+Rising coronavirus infection rates raises the question of what happens if that continues, Hooper said, noting that many states will not reimpose lockdowns because they want to allow economic activity to continue.

 "You could have a situation where infections continue to rise, but it doesn't necessarily have the impact on economic activity that it did in March and April," Hooper said.